appinioGmbH/flutter_packages/packages/appinio_swiper/README.md

 - NEW: add functions while un-/swiping, on end or when the swiper is disabled
 - NEW: detect the direction (left, right, top, bottom) in which the card was swiped away
 - NEW: unswipe all cards
+- NEW: enable or disable horizontal and vertical swiping

 ## ❗NEW  Features ❗